harshithvh/springboot-react-keycloak/README.md

     ./mvnw clean spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=9080"
     ```

-    Once the startup finishes, `KeycloakInitializerRunner.java` class will run and initialize `company-services` realm in `Keycloak`.
+    Once the startup finishes, `KeycloakInitializerRunner.java` class will run and initialize `company-services` in `Keycloak`.
 Basically, it will create:
     - Realm: `company-services`
     - Client: `movies-app`
     - Client Roles: `MOVIES_MANAGER` and `USER`
     - Two users
       - `admin`: with roles `MANAGE_MOVIES` and `USER`
       - `user`: only with role `USER`

-  - We can also configure **Social Identity Providers** such as, `GitHub`, `Google`, `Facebook` and `Instagram`.
-I've written two articles in **Medium** where I explain step-by-step how to integrate [GitHub](https://medium.com/@ivangfr/integrating-github-as-a-social-identity-provider-in-keycloak-982f521a622f) and [Google](https://medium.com/@ivangfr/integrating-google-as-a-social-identity-provider-in-keycloak-c905577ec499).

 - **movies-ui**